By Dr Jeffrey Morrison, M.D., C.N.S., Gerald Simons, P.A.-C., and Stephanie Mandel

 Helps to balance hormones.

-Adequate vitamin D can help women avoid hot flashes and depression during menopause.
+As any gynecologist will tell you, adequate vitamin D can help women avoid hot flashes and depression during menopause.
 It is also thought to play a role in fertility and healthy menstrual cycles.

 Supports cardiovascular health.